kjerandp/CoPilot/README.md

 var regions = _db.Scalar<int>("select count(*) from region");

 ```
+Parameter binding is acheived by specifying parameters in the sql statement with the @[name] syntax and pass arguments for the named parameters by providing an anonymous object with a properties matching the names excluding the alpha-sign.

 ### Mapping
-In order to map data, from the database to CLR objects, CoPilot is using a mapping delegate.
+In order to map data from the database to CLR objects, CoPilot is using a mapping delegate.
 There are three available mappers buildt into CoPilot:
 * `DynamicMapper` - for mapping data to a dynamic object
 * `BasicMapper` - for mapping data to POCO classes by doing a best-effort matching betweeb fieldnames and property names.
 Can be assisted by passing in a dictionary of column-to-property mappings.
 * `ContextMapper` - for mapping data to POCO classes that have been mapped with the `DbMapper`.
 Supports multiple resultsets with relational entities.